ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 [OpenShift Docs](https://docs.openshift.com/container-platform/3.11/architecture/index.html) - Red Hat
 ![basic-openshift-operation-scheme](/images/articles/development/basic-openshift-operation-scheme.png)

-`O Kubernetes é uma tecnologia open source.
+- `"O Kubernetes é uma tecnologia open source.
 Por isso, ele não conta com uma estrutura de suporte formal em que as empresas podem confiar totalmente. [...]
 Para isso, existe o Red Hat OpenShift.
 Essa é uma solução de nível corporativo que oferece o Kubernetes e muito mais.
-O OpenShift vem com todos os elementos extras que tornam o Kubernetes potente e viável para as empresas, incluindo componentes de registro, rede, telemetria, segurança, automação e serviços.` [Kubernetes (K8s) - Red Hat](https://www.redhat.com/pt-br/topics/containers/what-is-kubernetes)
+O OpenShift vem com todos os elementos extras que tornam o Kubernetes potente e viável para as empresas, incluindo componentes de registro, rede, telemetria, segurança, automação e serviços."` [Kubernetes (K8s) - Red Hat](https://www.redhat.com/pt-br/topics/containers/what-is-kubernetes)

+- And my translation of the above paragraph:
-###### My translation: The Kubernetes is a open-source technology, and for that it does not count with a formal professional support in which the companies can proper relate [...]
+- `"The Kubernetes is a open-source technology, and for that it does not count with a formal professional support in which the companies can proper relate [...]
 For that exists the Red Hat OpenShif, that is a solution for corporate level which offers the Kubernetes and much more.
-The OpenShift comes with all the extra elements that made the Kubernetes potent and viable for the companies, including components for registry, network, telemetry, security, automation, and services.
+The OpenShift comes with all the extra elements that made the Kubernetes potent and viable for the companies, including components for registry, network, telemetry, security, automation, and services."`

 #### Basic Architecture of OpenShift